lewis-kori/event-scheduler/README.md

 The code there is much cleaner and conforms to PEP standards(unfortunately I realized this one wasn't 😅) but it's still functional.

 If you are interested in viewing that project.
 I'll link the repos below.
 It's a gym session scheduling application.
+It's utilizing google calendar API for ICS file generation and reminders.
 The backend is in django and the backend is built with vuejs(nuxt)

 ### Frontend